RSS Feed

 Scranton, PA 18503

 Best vegan comfort food anywhere near the Pennsyltucky region.
 Very much like Curly’s in NYC but a larger and cleaner dining area.
-DOn’t leave Scranton without having some of Eden’s Smashed Potatoes (as a side or in one of the special Smashed Potato Bowls).
+Don’t leave Scranton without having some of Eden’s Smashed Potatoes (as a side or in one of the special Smashed Potato Bowls).
 Dozens of food like pizza, burgers and hot dogs done up vegan style.
 Super friendly staff.
 Eden is a must visit.
 Read full review here.

 Selinsgrove, PA